geofflamrock/stack/README.md

 The Git configuration key `stack.update.strategy` can be used to control the default update strategy on a global or per-repository basis.

-The `merge` update strategy is used by default if no configuration is supplied.
+You will be asked to select an update strategy if none is supplied or configured.

 ##### Merge <!-- omit from toc -->